 DNC chair calls for ‘recanvass’ of Iowa results after delays

-WASHINGTON (AP) — The chairman of the Democratic National Committee has called for a “recanvass” of the results of the Iowa caucuses, saying it was needed to “assure public confidence” after three days of technical issues and delays.
+WASHINGTON (AP) — The chairman of the Democratic National Committee on Thursday called for a “recanvass” of the results of the Iowa caucuses, saying it was needed to “assure public confidence” after three days of technical issues and delays.

 ”Enough is enough,” party leader Tom Perez wrote on Twitter.

 Following the Iowa Democratic Party’s release of new results late Thursday night, former South Bend, Indiana, Mayor Pete Buttigieg leads Vermont Sen. Bernie Sanders by two state delegate equivalents out of 2,152 counted.
 That is a margin of 0.09 percentage points.
 Both candidates have declared themselves victorious.

 However, there is evidence the party has not accurately tabulated some of its results, including those released late Thursday that the party reported as complete.

 The Associated Press is unable to declare a winner.